moran-xu/page/_posts/2017-11-30-sample-post.md

 tags: [life]
 ---

-It is my first attempt to build a blog with Jekyll.
+It is my first attempt to build a blog with JEKYLL.
+Wonderful Experience.